As an Amazon Associate, I earn from qualifying purchases.

 PRO TIPS:

 Don't be put off by the thought of wearing a hairpiece- it's an affordable, easy way to look great while growing out your natural hair!
 If your hair is fine or thinning, there's also the added bonus of making it look thicker and more voluminous.
-There's no need to worry about cutting or styling these pieces, as they are pre-curled or serve as a shorter top layer.
+There's no need to worry about cutting or styling most of these pieces, as they are pre-curled or serve as a shorter top layer, though you can get them trimmed to blend if you prefer.
 Pictured below are pieces in gray blends, but all links have multiple shades available.
 You decide whether you want to wear a piece in your current, artificial color, or add instant gray highlights or the appearance of a full head of silver.
 The best thing about hair toppers, ponytails and scrunchies is that you can use them even after your gray has fully grown out as a quick style aid, and since they come in a variety of colors, anyone can wear them!

 for the beginning of your journey- toppers